bevy-procedural/modelling/README.md

 For package development, we recommend using the `playground_bevy`- resp. `playground_wgpu`-subcrate.
 This example has a little [egui](https://github.com/jakobhellermann/bevy-inspector-egui/)-editor.
 Run it using `cargo watch -w playground -w src -x "run -p playground_bevy --profile fast-dev"`.
 The `fast-dev` profile will enable optimizations for the dependencies, but not for the package itself.
 This will slow down the first build _significantly_, but incremental builds are slightly faster and bevy's performance (bevy is used as the renderer in the examples) improves a lot.

-When developing tests, we recommend `cargo watch -w src -x "test --profile fast-dev"`.
+When developing tests, we recommend `cargo watch -w src -x "test --profile fast-dev"` resp. `cargo llvm-cov --html` to generate a coverage report.

 ## Tutorial